Kriti-bit/Sampling/README.md

 ## Conclusion

-As shown in the table above, Random Forest has the highest accuracy for all the samples.
+As shown in the table above, Random Forest has the highest accuracy for the samples 1, 2 and 3, whereas Decision Tree has the highes accuracies for samples 4 and 5.